-- You can also buy a scarf holder here, and use it the same way.
+- Buy a scarf holder here, and use it the same way.

-- The heavy intricate pieces can have a separate space all together because not only do they require more space, but also mucking them up with the rest of your clothes, might damage them.
+- Create a separate space for the heavy, intricate pieces.
+Not only do they require more space, but piling them up with the rest of your clothes might damage them.

-- A little organization can go a long way, trust us.
-Label your shelves to make it easier to find your clothes.
+- Label your shelves to make it easier to find your clothes.

 - Straighten your clothes before storing them.
 They consume less space.